Bylaws

 Section 3.
 Powers and Duties of Officers

-• Chairperson: The Chairperson is the chief executive officer of CLAG, presides at meetings of the Board of Directors, is Chairperson of the Executive Committee if such Executive Committee is established, sees that orders and resolutions of the Board are carried into effect, executes bonds, mortgages, deeds, and other contracts on behalf of CLAG, is ex officio member of all standing committees of the Board, and has the general powers and duties of supervision and management usually vested in the office of president of a corporation, with the exception of those granted to the Executive Director.
+• Chairperson: The Chairperson is the chief executive officer of CLAG, presides at meetings of the Board of Directors, is Chairperson of the Executive Committee, sees that orders and resolutions of the Board are carried into effect, executes bonds, mortgages, deeds, and other contracts on behalf of CLAG, is ex-officio member of all standing committees of the Board, and has the general powers and duties of supervision and management usually vested in the office of president of a corporation, with the exception of those granted to the Executive Director.
 The Chairperson serves for two years.

-• Executive Director: The duties of the Executive Director are: 1) to assist in the development of organization goals and priorities; 2) to consult with the Board of Directors on arrangements for the annual meeting and other programs; 3) to establish and/or maintain contacts with other appropriate professional organizations and funding agencies; 4) to provide secretarial and mailing assistance for organization business; 5) to maintain a permanent office to facilitate the flow of communication in the organization; 6) to maintain the stock of organization publications and when necessary service orders for them directly, or coordinate with the official distributor of the Journal of Latin American Geography; 7) to serve as a consultant to organization committees; 8) to file an annual report to the Board of Directors and general membership; and 9) to assist the Treasurer in maintaining CLAG's tax-exempt status.
+• Executive Director: The duties of the Executive Director are: 1) to assist in the development of organization goals and priorities; 2) to consult with the Board of Directors on arrangements for the annual meeting and other programs; 3) to establish and/or maintain contacts with other appropriate professional organizations and funding agencies; 4) to provide secretarial and mailing assistance for organization business; 5) to facilitate the flow of communication in the organization; 6) to serve as a consultant to organization committees; 7) to file an annual report to the Board of Directors and general membership; and 8) to assist the Treasurer in maintaining CLAG's tax-exempt status.
 The Executive Director serves a three-year renewable term.

-• CLAG Webmaster and Listserv Manager The duties of this officer include: 1) to maintain the CLAG webpages, adding materials that are provided to him/her by other officers; 2) to to maintain an up-to-date electronic listserv of members.
-This office may be held while serving in another of the previously-mentioned officer positions.
+• Coordinator, Communications: The duties of this officer include: 1) to maintain the CLAG webpages, adding materials that are provided to him/her by other officers; 2) to maintain an up-to-date electronic listserv of members; 3) to coordinate conference registration on the CLAG website as needed; 4) to maintain a CLAG server; and 5) to maintain the membership system.

 Article IV.
 Salaries and Compensation